 Measurement is not to reduce it to irrelevant components, but to allow research into whether continuity contributes to the quality of medical care and which elements of continuity contribute most.

-There is little literature on this subject and the current best summary is the Kings Fund report “Continuity of Care and the Patient Experience” by Professor George Freeman and Jane Hughes.
+There is increasing literature on this subject and a good summary is the Kings Fund report “Continuity of Care and the Patient Experience” by Professor George Freeman and Jane Hughes.

 It is that proactive follow up of the presenting and incidental problems.
 Does that doctor actively cover all the issues, produce adequate records, note follow up arrangements, check any blood results and see through any planned actions

 On a very simplistic basis we could just consider:

 Number of times seen for the same problem

 Number of times seen by the same general practitioner for that problem

 A score of two or more might be better